 Laser scanners are an important part of the products on display at the yearly INTERGEO Exhibition.
-As the overview of different types of laser scanners from different vendors below makes clear, they are more and more integrated with other data collection hardware, so that vendors can create integrated solutions and systems, instead of offering standalone sensors.
+As the overview of different types of laser scanners from different vendors below makes clear, they are more and more integrated with other data collection hardware, so that vendors can create integrated scanning solutions and systems, instead of offering standalone sensors.

 RIEGL’s scanning solutions and systems